|Nutrition Facts (per serving)|

 While it's not necessary, you can add cream as well.
 The egg produces a slight cream, but having a little extra in the base of the cocktail is great when you're in the right mood.
 Either way, this is a fun and classically-styled cocktail that you can share with friends throughout the holidays.

-- In a cocktail shaker, combine the whiskey, amaretto and egg.
+In a cocktail shaker, combine the cinnamon whiskey, amaretto, and egg.
 Add cream if you like.

 Make Your Own Cinnamon Whiskey